alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 If a person or organisation is on the consolidated list it means they have had their assets frozen.

-This means you must not deal with them in a way that gives them a significant financial benefit.
-For example:
+This means you must not:

 * make funds or resources available to them directly (for example by buying something from them, employing them, giving them a gift or loan or repaying a loan to them)
 * make funds or resources available to them indirectly (for example by paying off a loan on their behalf)